devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 tags: [git, gitkraken, tuto, process, azure-devops]
 ---

 In 2019 we had the chance to start a new project from scratch for a new customer.
 We decided to experiment a new approach in our workflow by trying to resolve recurring issues from other projects and use the maximum potential of few things.
 For Example being a Microsoft Gold Partner shop we are mostly using Microsoft Product for collaboration and project management.
-(MS Teams, Azure DevOps, etc....)
+(MS Teams, Azure DevOps, etc....).

 One of the biggest change was the switch from TFS to Git for our code repository plus the fact that we are using Microsoft Azure Devops.

 This article will try to summarize our approach using those tools including the git client GitKraken which implement the GitFlow workflow approach.
 Each concept can be use separately but for us those tools combined gave us a nice and smooth experience.

 Note: GitKakren is normally a free git client desktop but for this tutorial we are using the pro version to be able to connect to Azure Devops